lextudio/sharpsnmp_docs/library/tutorials/introduction.rst

 for C# and .NET.

-Basic SNMP operations (GET, SET and so on) you learn from elsewhere can be easily translated to #SNMP function calls.
+Basic SNMP operations (GET, SET and so on) you learn from elsewhere can be easily translated to C# SNMP function calls.

 GET Operation
 -------------